 The “User Details” popup will appear, showing the users you've selected.
 Click on the "Save" button to merge them.

 And there you have it, you’ve successfully mapped your users!
-They’ll be considered the same user in your syncs and in your list of active users.
+They’ll be considered the same user in your flows and in your list of active users.

-The “User Details” popup also allows you to mark users as inactive in a sync by clicking the “Include as an active user” toggle.
-This means none of the tasks or cards they contribute to will be synced.
+The “User Details” popup also allows you to mark users as inactive in a flow by clicking the “Include as an active user” toggle.
+This means none of the work items they contribute to will be synced.
 Note that it can take up to 30 days for this change to take effect.
 Consult the How Does Unito Pricing Work? article to learn why you might want to do this.

 Unmapping a user is simple, and done through the same popup.
 Place your cursor over the user you want to unmap, and a red "Remove" toggle will pop up.
 Click on it and that user will be unmapped.